KebasoMoses/Javascript_Counter_Upper/README.md

 # Javascript_Counter_Upper
 This is a javascript app that helps you keep track of the passengers that  are entering in a subway.
 It has Increment, decrement, Save and Reset buttons with Javascript functionalities
+YOU CAN VIEW THE WHOLE APP HERE - https://javascript-passenger-counter.netlify.app/